cmarsone/clementmarsone.github.io/_posts/2023-01-16-collective-communications.md

   * Reduction operations (sum, product, maximum, minimum, etc.), whether of a predefined or personal type : `MPI_Reduce()`
   * Reduction operations with distributing of the result (this is in fact equivalent to an MPI_Reduce() followed by an MPI_Bcast() ) : `MPI_Allreduce()`

+## Communication modes

+* *Point-to-Point send modes* : Standard `MPI_Send()`, Synchronous `MPI_Ssend()`, Buffered `MPI_Bsend()`
+* *Blocking call* : A call is blocking if the memory space used for the communication can be reused immediately after the exit of the call.
+The data sent can be modified after the call & the data received can be read after the call.
+* *Synchronous send* : A synchronous send involves a synchronization between the involved processes i.e. send cannot start until its receive is posted.
+There can be no communication before the two processes are ready to communicate. ⚠ to the deadlocks !
+*